What is a game of skill?

 Twitter has their own set of guidelines for conducting competitions on their platform, available at: https://help.twitter.com/en/rules-and-policies/twitter-contest-rules.

-The most common Twitter entry mechanics include:
+Looking for some twitter contest ideas?
+Some of the most common Twitter entry mechanics include:

 If you are requiring entrants to use their own Twitter profile for entry, ensure you are clear that they must post from a ‘public’ profile in order for you to view their tweet.